We hope that you will find in these pages abundant evidence of our diverse and dynamic community.

 CLAUDIA DEFARIA – [Term: September 2016 – September 2019] Is a Central Falls resident and graduate of Central Falls High School.
 Claudia graduated from the Community College of RI with an Associates in Science concentration in Law Enforcement.
 She also holds a Bachelor of Arts in Justice Studies from Rhode Island College.
 Claudia currently works at Adoption Rhode Island as a Wendy's Wonderful Kids recruiter in the Adoption/Permanency department.
 She recently came out of retirement and returned to the coaching ranks at her alma mater, Rhode Island College, as Coordinator of Women’s Basketball Operations.
 Claudia had previous coaching positions at Cranston West high school, Community College of Rhode Island and Rhode Island College as well.

 CAROLINA DUQUE – [Term: September 2016 – September 2019] Born in Colombia, brought to the USA when she was 5 years old and raised in Pawtucket.
 As a teenager was active in her church youth group.
 Married at age 18 and is now a mother of 3 kids, obtain her certification as a Medical Assistant in 2006.
-Has been a resident of Central Falls for 16 years.
+Has been a resident of Central Falls for 18 years.
 Carolina is an active parent of two Segue scholars and very active in the Family Engagement Committee.
+Her hope is to increase the presence of parents’ involvement on our board of Directors.